 February is the last month you will see apples in season.
 “Apples contain many minerals and vitamins including vitamin C and iron for immunity and digestion.
 Eat with the skins on to get maximum nutrients but always wash first.
 Apples contain pectin which can not only help reduce cholesterol but keep the bowels regular,” Sarah says.
 So, when they say ‘one apple a day keeps the doctor away’, there is truth to this!

 You might catch apples in their last month of season, but peppers are only just starting out.
 Peppers ‘are a colourful addition to our plate and come in red, yellow, orange and green varieties.
 Did you know that red bell peppers are actually green peppers that have been left on the vine to ripen?
 That is why ‘the green has a more bitter taste.
 High in vitamin A and C, bell peppers are a useful addition to any diet and often a great way of getting children to eat veg when used as crudités’ Sarah says.
 Bell peppers are perfect for snacking at work or just before dinner.
-Cut into 2cm slices and add a dollop of hummus or other dipping sauce for further flavour.
+One of the many seasonal dishes you can have, simply cut into 2cm slices and add a dollop of hummus or other dipping sauce for further flavour.

-Swede is a typical autumn and winter food – similar to parsnips and turnips.
+Swede is another veggie in season.
+It’s a typical autumn and winter food – similar to parsnips and turnips.
 February is the last month you can catch swede in season.
 “The swede or neep is a root vegetable that has been part of our diet for centuries.
 High in vitamin C it is delicious mashed with carrots,” Sarah mentions.
 It is a mild and sweet flavoured vegetable full of fibre, calcium and potassium.

 “Whiting are fish that come from our North Atlantic seas.
 Delicious lightly fried with a bit of butter, these small fish are part of the cod family but much more sustainable, so tuck in,” Sarah announces.
 You can even season the fish with dill, lemon and herbs to add even more depth to the flavour.